Study programme

 Access to the field

-Through IMARC you can also utilise possibilities provided by associate partners, which are: University Hassan (Morocco), University of Hamburg (Germany), Eötvös Loránd University (Hungary), Koç University (Turkey) and University of Bologna (Italy).
+Through IMARC you can also utilise possibilities provided by associate partners, which are: University of Malaga (Spain), Eötvös Loránd University (Hungary), Koç University (Turkey), University of Malta and University of Bologna (Italy).
 In addition, connections with organisations in the field, among which governmental bodies, NGO’s and organisations offer opportunities for research, internships and impact.
 IMARC also enhances the role of informal and peer-to-peer learning, especially through twice-yearly student conferences (Common Sessions) as part of the Common Study Programme in Critical Criminology (CSP).

 Intended Learning Outcomes